 If it appears to the Director that the licensee has ceased to carry on the business of being a genuine producer, section 92(a) of the Act empowers the Director to suspend the operation of a licence.

-Applicants for a producer’s licence must lodge with the Department of Racing, Gaming and Liquor, certain statutory information prior to an application being considered.
+Applicants for a producer’s licence must lodge certain statutory information with the Department of Local Government, Sport and Cultural Industries prior to an application being considered.